Adidas shares fall as supply chain problems slow growth

-HERZOGENAURACH, Germany (Reuters) - Adidas (ADSGn.DE) expects supply chain issues to dent sales growth in the first half of the year, particularly in North America, but said it hopes to see off a challenge from Nike (NKE.N) in Europe and return to growth in the region.
+HERZOGENAURACH, Germany (Reuters) - Adidas expects supply chain issues to curb sales growth in the first half of the year, particularly in North America, but said it hopes to see off a challenge from Nike in Europe and return to growth in the region.

-Shares in the German sportswear brand, up 22 percent in the last year, were down 5.1 percent by 0855 GMT, falling to the bottom of the Stoxx 600 index, while local rival Puma (PUMG.DE) was also down 0.5 percent.
+Shares in the German sportswear brand, up 22 percent in the last year, initially fell more than 5 percent but pared loses to trade down 3.5 percent by 1040 GMT.

 Nike has been regaining ground, helped by a steady stream of new product launches and a strong showing by Nike-sponsored teams at the soccer World Cup, after several years when Adidas ate into its home market of North America.